-- After adjustments are complete, check blade brake action as described in CHECKING/SER-VICING the Blade Brake Action in this section.
-If blades do not stop within five (5) seconds, check the following: - a.
-Make sure clutch and brake linkage are working freely (no binding). - b.
-Check the brake band lining for wear. - c.
-Check the brake drum on the pulley.
-If excessive wear is present, it will be necessary to replace worn parts.
+- After adjustments are complete, verify blade brake performance by following the procedure in CHECKING/SERVICING the Blade Brake Action in this section.
+If the blades do not stop within five (5) seconds, check the following: - a.
+Make sure clutch and brake linkages are working freely (no binding). - b.
+Check the brake band and PTO pulley brake drum for wear.
+Replace any components that are excessively worn. - c.
+Verify that the PTO belt is declutching completely from the pulleys.